 5. Adjust the condenser iris (immediately below the condenser) to reduce glare around the edge of the field iris.

 6. Open the field iris so the edges lie just beyond the field of view.
-The condenser iris can be adjusted slightly to optimise image contrast.
+The condenser iris can be adjusted slightly to optimize image contrast.

 7. Do not use the condenser iris to adjust light intensity.
-Use the adjustable lamp power supply (which will change the colour rendition),
+Use the adjustable lamp power supply (which will change the color rendition),

 or (for color photography) with neutral density filters placed between the lamp and the field iris.